Biden weighs invoking executive authority to stage border crackdown ahead of 2024 election

 It's unclear how the Biden administration expects its own effort to invoke the 212(f) authority to prevail in court.
 U.S. law gives migrants on American soil the right to request asylum, even if they cross the border without authorization.

-Lee Gelernt, an American Civil Liberties Union lawyer who successfully convinced federal judges to halt the Trump administration's asylum ban, indicated his group would likely sue the government again if Mr. Biden issues a similar order.
+Lee Gelernt, an American Civil Liberties Union lawyer who successfully convinced federal judges to halt the Trump administration's asylum ban, indicated the government would likely be sued again if Mr. Biden issues a similar order.

 "An executive order denying asylum based on where one enters the country would just be another attempt at the exact policy Trump unsuccessfully tried and will undoubtedly end up in litigation," Gelernt told CBS News.